eddeish/amazon-price-alert/README.md

-# amazon-price-alert
+# Amazon Price Alert
-A simple script made in Python which allows you to track the price of a product by sending you the results via email.
+A simple python script which allows you to create macros using the "pyautogui" library

+Soon the guide will be uploaded in the same repository

+⚠ Warning: You need to install the "beautifulsoup4" and "secure-smtplib" librarys for the script to work correctly